ably/open-specs/pull_request_template.md

 - [ ] Version has been incremented
 - [ ] Tested for errors with Spectral
 - [ ] Optional: Load into SwaggerHub and check for errors
+- [ ] Ensure the document renders under ReDoc (see README for instructions on how to test locally)

 ## Review